Skip to content

 DID Resolution

-DID Resolution is the process of retrieving a DID Document from a decentralized identifier (DID).
-This fundamental operation enables verifiable data exchange in decentralized identity systems by providing access to the cryptographic material needed for verification operations.
+DID Resolution retrieves a DID Document from a decentralized identifier (DID).
+This fundamental operation enables verifiable data exchange by providing access to cryptographic material needed for verification.

-DID Resolution acts as a bridge between identifiers and their verification material.
-When you need to verify a digital signature or credential, you first need access to the public keys associated with the signer's DID.
-Resolution provides this critical connection.
+Resolution bridges identifiers to their verification material.
+When verifying a digital signature or credential, you need access to the public keys associated with the signer’s DID.

 A resolver takes a DID as input: